aiven/devportal/docs/tutorials/kafka-migration.rst

 ..
 Warning::

-  MirrorMaker 2 provides an **asynchronous** replication across clusters.
-Therefore, to perform a successful migration avoiding data loss, you need to ensure that the replication lag is 0 before pointing the new producers and consumers to the target Kafka environment.
+  MirrorMaker 2 provides **asynchronous** replication across clusters.
+To avoid data loss during the migration, you need to ensure that the replication lag is **0** before pointing the new producers and consumers to the target Kafka environment.
 More information in the :ref:`monitor the MirrorMaker 2 replication flow lag <tutorial_kafka_migration_replication_flow_lag>` section.

 Prerequisites
 -------------

-The exact migration steps can vary, depending on the peculiar usage of the existing source system.
+The exact migration steps can vary, depending on the particular use of the existing source Kafka system.
+That said, as a general pre-requisite, the source and target system need to have the compatible version numbers, feature sets, and connectivity requirements.
 This tutorial however assumes the following pre-requisites:

-* **Clients compatibility**: Any clients interacting with Apache Kafka must be compatible with the version chosen as migration target.
+* **Client compatibility**: Any client interacting with Apache Kafka must be compatible with the version chosen as migration target.

   ..
 Note::

-    This guide doesn't include any steps to migrate clients versions.
+    This guide doesn't include any steps to migrate client versions.

-* Available **Apache Kafka configurations**: the custom settings needed in the source system, should be available as parameters in the target system.
+* Available **Apache Kafka configurations**: the custom settings needed in the source system should be available as parameters in the target system.

   ..
 Note::